AvolitesLtd/TitanManual/docs/introduction.md

 3. Finally, do this.

->	Useful related information is displayed like so.
+>	Useful related information is displayed like this.